AMERSA seeks abstract submissions of recent substance abuse research and substance abuse education innovations.

 - Conclusions - states the conclusions drawn from results, including implications.
 It is not acceptable to state "The results will be discussed" or "Other data will be presented"

-Program and Curricula Evaluation: These abstracts are to include the following headings underlined in the text:
+Program and Curricula Evaluation: These abstracts include the following headings:

 - Background - describes the educational or programmatic context